andy23512/blog-zh-tw/source/_posts/tangent-s-unofficial-charachorder-and-forge-learning-progress-statistic.md

 ### Learning Curve Chart

 {% collapsecard "Show Detail" %}  Here are the power-series trend lines and scatter plots of the typing speed and the days elapsed on each devices.
-The power-series trend lines can represent average learning progress on each device.
+The power-series trend lines can represent average learning curves on each device.
 {% endcollapsecard %}

 [Open in new tab](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ-GIGZcyrT2rhcVUUot14X00CK7XrqMDSI4gqKdE_8jQtrFqId4hD9-UvE6TS9RZjpaHkmyjfgEBZ6/pubhtml?gid=385574544&single=true)